syn990/SYN-RTOS/README.md

 This repository's sole purpose is to contain the full build materials for SYN-RTOS-V3.
 Please scroll down to find build instructions and eye-candy.

 ```
-# nano syn-stage0.sh # Edit the text file before running the script
+# nano syn-stage0.sh
-# sh syn-stage0.sh   # Run the script
+# sh syn-stage0.sh
 ```
-This will install all packages and make the system ready for chroot.
-From there the final script syn-stage1.sh is copied over and ready to be executed.
+Take the time to modify the script before running it.
+When run, the final script syn-stage1.sh is copied over and ready to be executed.

 ```
 # nano syn-stage1.sh # Edit the text file before running the script